 Facts & Figures

 Odawara Castle, also known as Odawara-jo, is a three tiered, five storey (1 below ground) donjon located in the city of Odawara, Kanagwa Prefecture.
 The present castle is however a concrete reconstruction of the 1960’s.
+Since 2004 I travel nearly every year to Japan.
+The rail pass made my life easier to discover all those amazing places in my favourite country.
 It serves as the gateway to the resorts of Hakone and has an observatory at the top which is quite spectacular with amazing views over the city and the Sagami Bay.
 The Odawara Castle grounds are a must-see during the cherry blossom season.

 - Odawara Castle: